 I was born in 1995 into an athletic family in Tampere, Finland.
 My parents, Aleksander Sr. and Olga, are originally from Novosibirsk, Russia where my older brother Juri was born.
 We moved to Tampere, Finland in 1994 at which point my dad started his 10-year career in an ice hockey club.
 Currently, Tampere remains our home, even though my mom and I stay in Florida and my dad is temporarily in Russia pursuing his ice hockey coaching career.
-My brother shares his time between the US and Finland and he helps me with my digital media channels and endorsements.
+My brother lives and works in Bangkok, Thailand and has helped me with my digital media channels and endorsements.

 HOW IT ALL STARTED

 My first touch with ice hockey happened at the tender age of 4, when my father took me to a local outdoor ice rink in Tampere.
 Because of cold weather, Finland provides extremely good conditions for winter sports including ice hockey.
 There are numerous free and well maintained ice rinks around the country where youngsters can spend their free time practicing and playing various skill games (höntsy in Finnish).
 Being one of the most popular sports in Finland, ice hockey has become a favorite hobby for many young kids who dream about playing in the NHL one day.
 Influenced and inspired by great role models such as: Teemu Selanne, Jari Kurri, Saku Koivu and numerous other legendary Finnish players, already at a young age Finnish kids have professional approaches towards the game of ice hockey.
 I was no exception to the rule and was determined to become a professional ice hockey player since very young age.
 With the help of well-developed Finnish junior training program and my family’s strict but supportive parenting, I managed to acquire the right set of skills allowing me to pursue my dream.